-To prevent any germination problem, we recommend that you sprout it indoor before planting it in the garden.
-You can easily do it by wrapping the pea seeds in a wet cloth and place it in a warm spot.
-Once the peas seed sprouting, you can plant it in the garden.
+To prevent any germination problem, we recommend that you sprout it indoors before planting it in the garden.
+You can easily do it by wrapping the pea seeds in a wet cloth and placing it in a warm spot.
+Once the peas seed sprouted, you can plant it in the garden.

 Sugar snap peas don’t like too much water.
-Pick a container which has drainage for excess water underneath it.
-Use a nitrogen-rich soil in the bowl.
+Pick a container that has drainage for excess water underneath it.
+Use nitrogen-rich soil in the bowl.

-Snap peas like full sun, so plant it in a container which allows you to move it quickly if it gets too much shade or getting too much sunlight.
+Snap peas like full sun, so plant it in a container that allows you to move it quickly if it gets too much shade or getting too much sunlight.

 To increase the sweetness of sugar snap peas, place it in a bit cooler area or shade while giving it enough full sunlight.
 Maintain the loose and well-drained soil in the container.
 You can amend the soil with organic composts.

-Sugar snap peas are low maintenance plants and need very little care.
-As long as the weather remains on your side and you have soil composition right, there is nothing much for you to do rather wait.
+Sugar snap peas are low-maintenance plants and need very little care.
+As long as the weather remains on your side and you have soil composition right, there is nothing much for you to do rather than wait.

 But you can increase the yield and get better quality sugar snap peas with some more attention and care to your plant.